The nutrition toolbox to generate in silico diets

 'analyseMacros', analyseMacros, 'addStarch', addStarch);

 The figure generated by the code will show you how well various macro-nutrients match the original diet.
-In blue are the macronutrients calculated from measured metabolites, in orange the macronutrients as measured from the database equivalents and in yellow the reported macronutrients from the original diet.
+In blue are the macronutrients calculated from measured metabolites, in orange the macronutrients as measured from the database equivalents and in yellow the database macronutrients from the original diet.
 From the demo we can see that the database equivalents and the original diet match well in macronutrient composition, with only a slight overestimation of lipid content.
 We see that the macronutrients calculated from measured metabolites (blue bar) is lower.
 This is because the metabolite content for every database equivalent is not perfectly represented and some metabolites might be missed or not measured.
 There are also measurement errors that could play a small role in the deviations we see.

 dietFlux(1:10,:)